Skip to content

 This year the 13th Annual Arts Day at the City is expanding to Arts WEEK in the City from October 21 – 25.
 The timing is critical, as it coincides with the imminent launch of the City of Toronto’s new Cultural Plan in November.
 Work is well underway for securing meetings with all City Councillors and staff from Economic Development and Culture.
 In the meantime here’s what you can do to support us TODAY:

-• You are invited!
-We are launching Arts WEEK In The City on Monday morning 8:30am October 21, at the Jackman Lounge at the Four Seasons Centre for the Arts.
-Remarks are at 9:00am with Mayor Olivia Chow and City Councillor Shelley Carroll – Councillor Carroll is also the city of Toronto Budget Chief AND co-Chair of the new Culture Plan.
-We need a strong turn out to show the city that culture matters!
-You are invited!
+• We launched Arts WEEK In The City on Monday morning 8:30am October 21, at the Jackman Lounge at the Four Seasons Centre for the Arts.
+Remarks from Mayor Olivia Chow and City Councillor Shelley Carroll – Councillor Carroll is also the city of Toronto Budget Chief AND co-Chair of the new Culture Plan.

 Register

-2024 Arts Week In The City – Launch RSVP Please fill out the form to secure your spot at the launch of Arts Week in the City at the Four Season Centre for the Performing Arts.
-Please let us know if you have any accessibility needs or special requests; we will do our best to accommodate based on availability.
+B Street Arts Hub One Year Anniversary Party RSVP Please let us know if you have any accessibility needs or special requests; we will do our best to accommodate based on availability.

 Attendee Registration